 41. Be a Friend

 RentAFriend.com allows people to pay others for companionship.
 It sounds a little crazy and kind of creepy, but apparently a lot of people are doing it.

 If you enjoy gardening, why not turn it into a money-making venture?
 You could sell at a farm stand, farmers market, flea market, or even through the internet.
 RipeNearMe is a website that allows you to list your excess produce that is for sale.

-Earlier I mentioned online survey websites.
+Earlier I mentioned online survey websites as one of my favorite side hustles.
 The sites here are similar, but not exactly the same.

 Slice the Pie is a website that pays users to give feedback and share opinions.
 Review things like logos, music, and clothes to make some extra money.